Glue stick

-Glue sticks are solid and hard adhesives in twist or push-up tubes.
+Glue sticks are solid and hard adhesives in twist or push-up tubes often used for arts and crafts.
 Users can apply glue by holding the open tube to keep their fingers clean and rubbing the exposed stick against a surface.

 Applications

-Most glue sticks are designed to glue paper and card stock together, and are not as strong as some liquid-based variants.
-They can be used for craft and design, office use and at school.
+Most glue sticks are designed to glue paper and card stock together and are not as strong as some liquid-based variants.
+They can be used for craft and design, office use, and at school.
 There are several varieties: permanent, washable, acid-free, non-toxic, solvent-free, and dyed (e.g. to see where the glue is being applied).

 Brands

 In 1969, the German company Henkel invented the glue stick after studying the "twist-up ease" and convenience of lipstick applicators.
 The product was released under the Pritt Stick brand.
-By 1971 the Pritt Stick was being sold in 38 countries, by 2001 in 121.
+By 1971 the Pritt Stick was being sold in 38 countries, and by 2001 in 121.
 The first solvent-free, multipurpose glue stick that could be used for other materials (e.g. wood, glass and some plastics) was the "PowerPritt", which was put on the market in 2003.
 There is also a "Pritt X", launched in 2010.

-In the UK, the name "Pritt Stick" is often used as a generic term for any glue stick.
+In the UK, the name "Pritt Stick" is often used synonymously for any glue stick but this usage seems to be falling out of use.

 Glue sticks are made under many brands and each may have different features to it.
 Various brands, such as Scotch, Elmer's, UHU, Kores, Giotto, UFO, Snopake, and Bostik U-Stick make glue sticks.
-Generic brands like M&G also manufacture glue sticks, utilising the twist action.
+Generic brands like M&G also manufacture glue sticks, utilizing the twist action.

 Sizes

-Glue sticks can come in many sizes, the most common ones are 8g, 25g, 36g, and 43g.
+Glue sticks can come in many sizes.
+The most common ones are: 8g, 11g, 22g, 25g, 36g, and 43g.

 Material

-Known materials to be used for glue sticks are PVA or PVP.
-As of the year 2000, the Henkel company no longer uses PVP in Pritt, but makes use of natural starch.
+Known primary materials used in glue sticks are PVA or PVP.